There are five mandatory headgear accessories that you need to take on your Kilimanjaro climb.

 All Julbo lenses offer 100% protection from UVA, B and C rays, and there category three and four rating lenses block up to 90% of visible light, making them perfect for Kilimanjaro.
 Category three and below are fine for driving or wearing around the town.

 Julbo’s most versatile lens is the Camel which gets darker and lighter depending on the light intensity – i.e. it ranges from Category 2 to 4.
-It’s a transition lens that comes in many different models, we recommend two models for Kilimanjaro trekking excursions:
+It’s a transition lens that comes in many different models, I recommend two models for Kilimanjaro trekking excursions:

 Julbo Montebianco (Mens) or Monterosa (Womens)